 I ate waaaaay too many of them.
 Half my new layer goes to these cookies.

-Make a few jars to keep in your cabinet for whenever the sugar cookie mood hits, or give them as gifts for the holidays.
-You don’t need to buy the pouches anymore – trust me!
+Make a few jars of this homemade sugar cookie mix to keep in your cabinet for whenever the sugar cookie mood hits, or give them as holiday food gifts.
+You don’t need to buy the cookie mix pouches anymore – trust me!

 Homemade Sugar Cookie Mix

 - 1/2 teaspoon baking soda

 - 1/2 teaspoon salt